blentley/ForecastingElectricityDemand/README.md

     # Loop over the length of the X_train dataset
     for i in range(len(data)):

-        # Append the result to the predicted vector
+        # Append the predicted result to the predicted vector

         predicted.append(model.predict(curr_frame[newaxis,:,:])[0,0])